Fidelindo Lim

 Fidelindo Lim's additional information

 Fidelindo Lim, DNP, RN, FAAN, is a Clinical Associate Professor at NYU Rory Meyers College of Nursing.
 His teaching and scholarly interests include nursing education, LGBTQ+ health, reflective practice, men in nursing, and the nursing humanities.
 He is widely recognized for his work integrating inclusive health content into nursing curricula.
-Lim currently serves as a member of the American Nurses Association’s (ANA) Center for Ethics and Human Rights Advisory Board and was appointed to the ANA’s Code of Ethics for Nurses 2025 Re’Vision National Expert Panel.
+Prof. Lim currently serves as a member of the American Nurses Association’s (ANA) Center for Ethics and Human Rights Advisory Board and was appointed to the ANA’s Code of Ethics for Nurses 2025 Re’Vision National Expert Panel.
 He also contributes monthly to the ANA’s American Nurse Journal as a designated “Nurse Influencer.”

 Lim led a national study examining faculty readiness to teach LGBTQ+ health content in prelicensure nursing programs, a first-of-its-kind investigation cited in numerous white papers and national policy statements.
 His scholarship has advanced faculty development in inclusive education and informed best practices in curriculum design across the country.